Rosenplants/RPGChat/README.md

 ## Roadmap
 * Improving the Sign Up / Log In / Invite a Player experience
   * ~~Adding feedback to user when errors occur~~
-  * Adding feedback to users when they've successfully invited players to their game
+  * ~~Adding feedback to users when they've successfully invited players to their game~~
-  * Finalizing and implementing a way for users to invite someone without an account to their game
+  * ~~Finalizing and implementing a way for users to invite someone without an account to their game~~
-  * Allowing a user to accept or reject an invitation rather than just being added
+  * ~~Allowing a user to accept or reject an invitation rather than just being added~~
+  * Move invite feedback to something like toast notifications
+  * Send emails to folks who are invited by email but don't have accounts yet
 * Implementing private messaging and non-default group threads in games
 * Allow users to build their own scenes for each group, or scenes that are available in all of their groups
 * Include audio options in scenes